Hensel's lemma for the norm principle for spinor groups

 An affirmative answer to this question would imply the norm principle for $Spin(A,\sigma)$ for the wide class of complete discretely valued fields $K_c$ arising from the local-global principle discussed above.
 When the answer to the above question is affirmative, we say that \underline{ Hensel's lemma holds for the norm principle}.
 In \cite{4}, an affirmative answer to this question was given in the case that the algebra $A$ splits, in which case $\sigma$ is the orthogonal involution adjoint to an even dimensional quadratic form over $K$.

-\begin{thm} \cite{4} Let $K$ be a complete discretely valued field with residue field $k$ with $char(k) \ne 2$.
-Assume that the $H^1$- variant of the norm principle holds for $Spin(q)$ for every regular quadratic form $q$ of even dimension defined over any finite extension of $k$.
-Then the $H^1$- variant of the norm principle holds for $Spin(Q)$ for every regular quadratic form $Q$ of even dimension over $K$. \end{thm} In this paper, we generalize Theorem \ref{108} for spinor groups of skew-hermitian forms over quaternion algebras.
+\begin{thm} \cite[Theorem~5.1]{4} Let $K$ be a complete discretely valued field with residue field $k$ with $char(k) \ne 2$.
+Assume that the $H^1$-variant of the norm principle holds for $Spin(q)$ for every regular quadratic form $q$ of even dimension defined over any finite extension of $k$.
+Then the $H^1$-variant of the norm principle holds for $Spin(Q)$ for every regular quadratic form $Q$ of even dimension over $K$. \end{thm}

+We remark that Theorem \ref{108} was stated in terms of the $H^0$-variant of the norm principle in \cite{4}.
+It is translated to the $H^1$-variant above.

+In this paper, we generalize Theorem \ref{108} for spinor groups of skew-hermitian forms over quaternion algebras.
 We prove: \begin{thm} (Theorem \ref{40}) Let $K$ be a complete discretely valued field with residue field $k$ with $char(k)\ne 2$.
-Assume that the $H^1-$variant of the norm principle holds for spinor groups $Spin(\mathfrak{h})$ for every regular skew-hermitian form $\mathfrak{h}$ over every quaternion algebra $\mathfrak{D}$ (with respect to the canonical involution on $\mathfrak{D}$) defined over any finite extension of $k$.
-Then, the $H^1-$variant of norm principle holds for spinor groups $Spin(h)$ for every regular skew-hermitian form $h$ over every quaternion algebra $D$ (with respect to the canonical involution on $D$) defined over $K$. \end{thm}
+Assume that the $H^1$-variant of the norm principle holds for spinor groups $Spin(\mathfrak{h})$ for every regular skew-hermitian form $\mathfrak{h}$ over every quaternion algebra $\mathfrak{D}$ (with respect to the canonical involution on $\mathfrak{D}$) defined over any finite extension of $k$.
+Then, the $H^1$-variant of norm principle holds for spinor groups $Spin(h)$ for every regular skew-hermitian form $h$ over every quaternion algebra $D$ (with respect to the canonical involution on $D$) defined over $K$. \end{thm}

 In particular, when the quaternion algebra $D$ is split, i.e. $D \cong M_2 (K)$, then $h$ corresponds to a quadratic form over $K$ by Morita equivalence.
 In this case, Hensel's lemma for the norm principle for $Spin(h)$ holds by Theorem \ref{108}.
 Thus our main result generalizes Theorem \ref{108}.